Usage

 Adding files

+Only add the files that need to be edited for your task.
 Don’t add a bunch of extra files.
 If you add too many files, the LLM can get overwhelmed and confused (and it costs more tokens).
 Aider will automatically pull in content from related files so that it can understand the rest of your code base.

 You can use aider without adding any files, and it will try to figure out which files need to be edited based on your requests.
-But you’ll get the best results if you add the files that need to edited.

 LLMs